Civil Rights Attorney New York City

 The foster care attorneys at Jacob Fuchsberg Law Firm have extensive training in working with traumatized children to ensure that they receive proper representation under the law.
 We will make sure that those in charge listen to the voices of the children whose lives are affected by their work and that their rights are protected as they should be.
 Our goal is always to help direct children toward the best path in life, including growing up in a supportive and loving family.

-Other ways that we support the rights and well-being of children are to provide programs that increase the quality of legal assistance they and their families receive.
+Other ways that we support the rights and well-being of children are to provide programs that increase the quality of legal advice they and their families receive.
 We also work with community agencies on behalf of children’s advocacy to help end the unfair and damaging treatment that some children receive in our court systems.

 Types of Foster Care Abuse